Bioconductor/bioconductor.org/content/developers/how-to/git/faq.md

    the _Bioconductor_ server where my packages are being maintained.
 How do I gain access?

-    Please [submit your SSH public key][] or Github ID.
+    Please submit your SSH public key using the [BiocCredentials][] app.
 Your key will be added to your our server and you will get read+ write access to your package.

     All developers of _Bioconductor_ packages are required to do this, if they don't already have access.
 Please identify which packages you need read/write access to in the email.

 1. What is the relationship between the `origin` and `upstream` remote?

     In `git` lingo __origin__ is just the default name for a remote